You are here:

 Bill told us that schools must respect parents’ decisions to withdraw their children from RE and collective worship.

-Bill emphasised that British values and SMSC should be embedded throughout a broad and balanced curriculum, as well as in the school’s ethos and vision.
+British values and SMSC should be embedded throughout a broad and balanced curriculum, as well as in the school’s ethos and vision.
 Sections 3 and 4 of this article suggest ways of doing this.

 Bill also stressed the importance of communicating the importance of SMSC to parents, and suggested publishing information about the school’s ethos and vision and its SMSC provision on the school website.